rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/oscar-colomar/_index.md

 - 🌐 Translators
 ---

-I have a Degree in Chemistry and I am High School Teacher.
+I have a Degree in Chemistry and I am High School Teacher at [IES Isidor Macabich](http://iesisidormacabich.es/).